-needed to execute the task.
+Notice that J3016:2016 limits the scope of lateral and longitudinal vehicle motion control with respect to the elements of the driving environment needed to execute the task.
 Lateral control consists of identifying lane boundaries to keep the vehicle in its lane.
 Longitudinal control consists of detecting a preceding vehicle in the path of the subject vehicle and maintaining an appropriate gap for a set speed.
-As defined, it does not explicitly include other aspects of the dynamic driving task, such as detecting stop signs and avoiding pedestrians, nor does it encompass detecting and avoiding collisions with cross traffic at intersections.
-Further, even the concept of executing turns has been removed from later versions of J3016.
+As defined, it does not explicitly include other aspects of the dynamic driving task, such as detecting stop signs and avoiding pedestrians, nor does it encompass detecting and avoiding collisions with cross traffic at intersections.223 Further, even the concept of executing turns has been removed from later versions of J3016.224

-Moreover, the combination of lateral and longitudinal control in a Level 2 driving automation feature does not appear to cover the execution of a lane change.
-J3016:2016 captures this limited role by expanding the description of the dynamic driving task and introducing the abbreviation "OEDR" to refer to object and event detection and response.
-A Level 2 vehicle only performs "limited OEDR associated with vehicle motion control."
-Levels 3, 4, and 5, on the other hand, include "complete OEDR" because they perform the complete dynamic driving task when engaged in the applicable operational design domain.
+Moreover, the combination of lateral and longitudinal control in a Level 2 driving automation feature does not appear to cover the execution of a lane change.225 J3016:2016 captures this limited role by expanding the description of the dynamic driving task and introducing the abbreviation "OEDR" to refer to object and event detection and response.226 A Level 2 vehicle only performs "limited OEDR associated with vehicle motion control."227 Levels 3, 4, and 5, on the other hand, include "complete OEDR."